graphile/worker/website/docs/library/add-jobs.md

 :::

-The `addJobs` APIs exists in many places in graphile-worker, but all the instances have exactly the same call signature.
+The `addJobs` API exists in many places in graphile-worker, but all the instances have exactly the same call signature.
 The API is used to efficiently add a batch of jobs to the queue for immediate or delayed execution.
 With `jobKey` it can also be used to replace existing jobs.